 Christopher appealed the ruling but quickly received a denial.
 Despite that, his channels returned shortly afterward.
-YouTube contacted him and noted that after a review, company officials determined the content didn’t in fact violate company guidelines.
+YouTube contacted him and noted that after a review, company officials determined the content didn’t violate company guidelines.

 Other slot platforms also returned as well.
 This may not have been like hitting a seven-figure jackpot, but had to be quite a sigh of relief.
-Christopher’s platform has only grown since then and he now even has a deal for his own slot section at The Plaza in Las Vegas, where fans check out some of his favorite games.
+Christopher’s platform has only grown since then and he now even has a deal for his slot section at The Plaza in Las Vegas, where fans check out some of his favorite games.

 3 – Slot Jackpot Goes Missing in Action

 No one likes when the rug gets pulled out from under them – or a jackpot.
 But the case of slot machine errors accidentally triggering jackpots is nothing new.
-These scenarios seem to make headlines every few years, leaving these would-be jackpot winners a bit miffed and thinking “if only …”
+These scenarios seem to make headlines every few years, leaving these would-be jackpot winners a bit miffed and thinking “If only …”